Fruitkeeper/Fruitkeeper/README.md

 🚀 *I'm currently working on the development of **Herbie**, an autonomous self-suficient plant.
 This initiative blends my passions for robotics, machine learning, blockchain and engineering.* 🤖

-🌐 [Check out good boy botzo here]([https://github.com/Fruitkeeper/Herbie] and some of my pinned projects below! 📌
+🌐 [Check out Herbie here]([https://github.com/Fruitkeeper/Herbie] and some of my pinned projects below! 📌

-📬 *So, whether it's for a cool project or some good music recommendations, feel free to reach out :)*

 <br>